Ten Mile Zone

 The Japanese air bombardment of the U.S. Pacific Fleet at Pearl Harbor began at five minutes after ten, Los Angeles Time, on Sunday morning, December 7, 1941.
 The next day, President Roosevelt declared war on Japan.
 Three days later, Germany and Italy declared war on the United States.
 Roosevelt and Congress responded in kind.
 In less than a week after the attack – and two years after Hitler had invaded Poland – the United States officially entered World War II.

 The Sunset Strip did its bit.
-It was inside the ten-mile zone along the Pacific coast that deemed vulnerable to air bombardment.
+It was inside the ten-mile zone along the Pacific coast deemed vulnerable to air bombardment.
 Nightclubs doused exterior lights and put black-out curtains in their windows.
+A few went out of business for good.
 The Chateau Marmont’s basement garage was designated an air raid shelter.
 Humphrey Bogart served as air raid warden above Sunset in Shoreham Heights.

 Wartime movie production kept the inmates at the Garden of Allah busy.
 In 1942 alone, Robert Benchley appeared in “The Major and the Minor” and “I Married a Witch” and made four of his short films.
 Dorothy Parker worked on the screenplay for Alfred Hitchcock’s war-at-home thriller, “Saboteur.”